bluevolvo87/themedianduck/content/posts/2024-07-10-strength-in-data-connecting-to-the-taskmaster-database/index.markdown

 ## 16 Series 16            0     Sam Campbell              3 2023-05-12 2023-09-21                132
 ```

+# A recording to airing insight...
-The results of this query already indicate interesting insights, namely that 204 days (approximately 29 weeks) occurred between the studio record and first air date for Series 13, which is a noticeable deviation from prior seasons (greater broadcast lag).
+The results of this query already indicate interesting insights; Series 13 has the largest known delay between studio recording and airing of 204 days (approximately 29 weeks).
+This is a noticeable deviation from prior series.
 Future series also seem delayed, although to a lesser extent.

+**Potential followup questions:**
-Could the pandemic have initiated this lag?
-Or where there other production changes that led to this lag?
+- Could the 2020 pandemic have initiated this lag?
+- Were there other production changes that led to this lag?

 # Times Up!
 And that concludes this task!
 Hopefully you've been able to connect to the TdlM database directly through `R` and potentially inspired to start performing your own analysis.